Event Log for Windows (im_msvistalog)

 Resolving SIDs

-When the CaptureMessage and ResolveSID directives are enabled, the module resolves SIDs to usernames in the $Message
+When the CaptureMessage and ResolveSID directives are TRUE, the module resolves SIDs in the $Message field to usernames.

-This process impacts performance when the module uses the native Windows function to set the message field since it has to parse the field again to find and replace SIDs.
+This process impacts performance when the module uses the native Windows function to set the message field, because it must parse the field again to find and replace SIDs.

 Performance comparison

-The following table provides a comparison of event processing times in milliseconds.
+The following table compares event processing times in milliseconds.
 We ran the test on a Windows Server 2016 virtual machine with the following event counts:

 -